Sea League

 About

-Sea League offers ocean-based activities including surfing, stand-up paddle boarding (SUP), kayaking, sailing, tide pooling, sea cave kayaking, snorkeling at the Channel Islands, boogie boarding, abalone shell scavenging, fishing, and swim lessons.
-The program includes week-long immersive overnight camps at Dos Pueblos Ranch.
-Small teams are led by UC Santa Barbara student mentors.
+Sea League offers ocean-based activities including surfing, stand-up paddle boarding (SUP), kayaking, sailing, tide pooling, sea cave kayaking, snorkeling at the Channel Islands, boogie boarding, abalone shell scavenging, fishing, swim lessons, and boat trips.
+Week-long immersive overnight camps take place at Dos Pueblos Ranch and include activities such as sea cave kayaking and snorkeling at the Channel Islands.
+The program uses small teams with UC Santa Barbara student mentors.

 • Ages: 7–18 years old